brown-cs-224/ARAP-Stencil/README.md

 ## Setup

-If you're using the provided stencil code, you'll need to copy over the `Eigen` directory from your path project.
-Note that `Eigen` is in `.gitignore`.
+If you're using the provided stencil code, you'll need to copy over the Eigen directory from your path project.
+Note that Eigen is in .gitignore.

 ## Relevant Reading